-As 2020 comes to a close are you like many asking ourselves who do we want to be in the new year?
-Reflection is a powerful self improvement tool many of the greatest leaders use.
+As we begin a new year are you like many asking ourselves who we want to be in the new year?
+Reflection is a powerful self-improvement tool many of the greatest leaders use.
 Reflection involves the leadership questions you ask yourself before establishing priorities and goals for the new year.

 “Learning without reflecting is a waste.
 Reflecting without learning is dangerous”.
 Confucius

 “Follow effective actions with quiet reflection.
 From the quiet reflection will come even more effective actions.”
 Peter Drucker

 Fun fact on the author of our last quote – Peter Drucker, in addition to being one of the most influential thinkers in management of all time he had over 20 honorary degrees from colleges and universities all around the world.
 20!
 So here’s a man whose work was so influential that these institutions of higher learning wanted his name associated with them.
 That’s technically all an honorary degree is.
 A way for a school to connect someone’s credentials, their accomplishments, their brand to the school.

 That’s influence.
 Creating an image so great that a university will give you FOR FREE something that has value in the US of let’s say 10’s of thousands of dollars.
 So I ask you who wants your name associated with them?
 What are you doing to build your brand?
 How are you manifesting your influence so that others want to be connected to you?
 Maybe not colleges giving you degrees FOR FREE, but how about someone being proud to say “hey, I’m on so and so’s team.
 This is the team you want to be on.”